Isaac II Angelos: Historical reputation

 Isaac has the reputation as one of the most unsuccessful rulers to occupy the Byzantine throne.
 Surrounded by a crowd of slaves, mistresses, and flatterers, he permitted his empire to be administered by unworthy favourites, while he squandered the money wrung from his provinces on costly buildings and expensive gifts to the churches of his metropolis.
 In 1185, the Empire lost Lefkada, Kefallonia, and Zakynthos to the Normans.
-In the same year the Vlach – Bulgarian Empire was restored after the rebellion of the brothers Asen and Peter, thus losing Moesia and parts of Thrace and Macedonia.
-After that Cilicia was retaken by the Armenians, and Cyprus wrested from the empire by the Franks.
+In the same year the Vlach–Bulgarian Empire was restored after the rebellion of the brothers Asen and Peter, thus losing Moesia and parts of Thrace and Macedonia.
+After that Cilicia was retaken by the Armenians, and Cyprus wrested from the empire by the Crusaders.